isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 Having a pair of servers providing High Availability allows for controlled shutdown and maintenance of those servers without disrupting the DHCP service.
-For example, an administrator can perform an upgrade of one of the servers while the other one continues to respond to the DHCP queries.
+For example, an administrator can perform an upgrade of one of the servers while the other one continues to respond to DHCP queries.
-When the upgraded server is back online, the upgrade can be performed for the second server.
-The typical problem reported for the earlier versions of the High Availability hook library was that the administrator did not have direct control over the state of the DHCP server.
-Shutting down one of the servers for maintenance did not necessarily cause the other server to start responding to all DHCP queries, because the failure detection algorithm described in :ref:`ha-scope-transition` requires that the partner not respond for a configured period of time and, depending on the configuration, may also require that a number of DHCP requests are not responded to for a configured period of time.
+When the first server is upgraded and back online, the upgrade can be performed for the second server.

+A typical problem reported without early versions of the High Availability hook library was that the administrator did not have direct control over the state of the DHCP server.
+Shutting down one of the servers for maintenance did not necessarily cause the other server to start responding to all DHCP queries, because the failure-detection algorithm described in :ref:`ha-scope-transition` requires that the partner not respond for a configured period of time and, depending on the configuration, may also require that a number of DHCP requests not be responded to for a specified period of time.
 The maintenance procedure, however, requires that the administrator be able to instruct one of the servers to instantly start serving all DHCP clients, and the other server to instantly stop serving any DHCP clients, so it can be safely shut down.

-The maintenance feature of the High Availability hook library addresses this problem.
-The ``ha-maintenance-start`` command was introduced to allow the administrator to put the pair of the active servers in states in which one of them is responding to all DHCP queries and the other one is awaiting a shutdown.
+The maintenance feature of the High Availability hook library addresses this situation.
+The ``ha-maintenance-start`` command was introduced to allow the administrator to put the pair of the active servers in states in which one of them is responding to all DHCP queries and the other one is awaiting shutdown.

-Suppose that the HA setup includes two active servers, e.g. ``server1`` and ``server2`` and the latter needs to be shut down for maintenance.
+Suppose that the HA setup includes two active servers, ``server1`` and ``server2``, and the latter needs to be shut down for maintenance.
-The administrator should send the ``ha-maintenance-start`` to server1, as this is the server which is going to handle the DHCP traffic while the other one is offline.
-The server1 may respond with an error if its state or the partner's state does not allow for the maintenance.
-For example, the maintenance is not supported for the backup server or the server being in the terminated state.
-Also, an error will be returned if the maintenance request was already sent to the other server.
+The administrator can send the ``ha-maintenance-start`` command to ``server1``, as this is the server which is going to handle the DHCP traffic while the other one is offline. ``server1`` responds with an error if its state or the partner's state does not allow for a maintenance shutdown: for example, if maintenance is not supported for the backup server or if the server is in the ``terminated`` state.
+Also, an error is returned if the ``ha-maintenance-start`` request was already sent to the other server.

-Upon receiving the ``ha-maintenance-start`` command, server1 will send the ``ha-maintenance-notify`` command to server2 to put this server in the ``in-maintenance`` state.
-If server2 confirms, server1 will transition to the ``partner-in-maintenance`` state.
-This is similar to the ``partner-down`` state, except that in the ``partner-in-maintenance`` state server1 continues to send lease updates to server2 until the administrator shuts down server2.
-Server1 now responds to all DHCP queries.
+Upon receiving the ``ha-maintenance-start`` command, ``server1`` sends the ``ha-maintenance-notify`` command to ``server2`` to put it in the ``in-maintenance`` state.
+If ``server2`` confirms, ``server1`` transitions to the ``partner-in-maintenance`` state.
+This is similar to the ``partner-down`` state, except that in the ``partner-in-maintenance`` state ``server1`` continues to send lease updates to ``server2`` until the administrator shuts down ``server2``. ``server1`` now responds to all DHCP queries.

-The administrator may safely shut down server2 it being in the ``in-maintenance`` state and perform necessary maintenance actions.
-When server2 is offline, server1 will encounter communication issues with the partner and will immediately transition to the ``partner-down`` state in which it will continue to respond to all DHCP queries but will no longer send lease updates to server2.
-Starting server2 after the maintenance will trigger normal state negotiation, lease database synchronization and, ultimately, a transition to the load-balancing or hot-standby state.
-The maintenance can now be performed on server1.
-It should be initiated by sending the ``ha-maintenance-start`` to the server2.
+The administrator can safely shut down ``server2`` in the ``in-maintenance`` state and perform any necessary maintenance actions.
+While ``server2`` is offline, ``server1`` will obviously not be able to communicate with its partner, so it will immediately transition to the ``partner-down`` state; it will continue to respond to all DHCP queries but will no longer send lease updates to ``server2``.
+Restarting ``server2`` after the maintenance will trigger normal state negotiation, lease-database synchronization, and, ultimately, a transition to the normal ``load-balancing`` or ``hot-standby`` state.
+Maintenance can then be performed on ``server1``, after sending the ``ha-maintenance-start`` command to ``server2``.

-If the ``ha-maintenance-start`` command was sent to the server and the server has transitioned to the ``partner-in-maintenance`` state it is possible to transition it and its partner back to the previous states to resume the normal operation of the HA pair.
-This is achieved by sending the ``ha-maintenance-cancel`` command to the server being in the ``partner-in-maintenance`` state.
+If the ``ha-maintenance-start`` command was sent to the server and the server has transitioned to the ``partner-in-maintenance`` state, it is possible to transition both it and its partner back to their previous states to resume the normal operation of the HA pair.
+This is achieved by sending the ``ha-maintenance-cancel`` command to the server that is in the ``partner-in-maintenance`` state.
 However, if the server has already transitioned to the ``partner-down`` state as a result of detecting that the partner is offline, canceling the maintenance is no longer possible.
+In that case, it is necessary to restart the other server and allowing it to complete its normal state negotiation process.

 Upgrading from Older HA Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The maintenance mechanism was first introduced in the Kea 1.7.4 release.
+The HA maintenance mechanism was first introduced in the Kea 1.7.4 release.
-In order to upgrade the HA hook library from the older version the
+To upgrade from an older HA hook library to the current version, the
 administrator must shut down one of the servers and rely on the
-failover mechanism to get the online server to transition to the
+failover mechanism to force the online server to transition to the
-partner-down state and start serving all DHCP clients.
-After the
+``partner-down`` state and start serving all DHCP clients.
+Once the hook
-successful upgrade of one of the servers to the version supporting
-the maintenance mechanism it is possible to benefit from this
+library on the first server is upgraded to a current version, the
-mechanism during the upgrade of the second server.
+``ha-maintenance-start`` command can be used to upgrade the second server.

 In such a case, shut down the server running the old version.
 Next,
-send the ``ha-maintenance-start`` to the server that has been
+send the ``ha-maintenance-start`` command to the server that has been
-upgraded and supports the maintenance mechanism.
+upgraded.
 This server should
-immediately transition to the partner-down state as it cannot
+immediately transition to the ``partner-down`` state as it cannot
-communicate with the partner being offline.
-In the partner-down
+communicate with its offline partner.
+In the ``partner-down``
-state the server will be responding to all DHCP requests.
+state the first (upgraded) server will respond to all DHCP requests, allowing the
+administrator to perform the upgrade on the second server.

 .. note::

    Do not send the ``ha-maintenance-start`` command while the server
-   running the old version is still online.
+   running the old hook library is still online.
 The server receiving
-   this command will return an error seeing that the partner does
+   this command will return an error.
-   not support the maintenance mechanism.

 .. _ha-control-commands: